Global Issues Problem Solving

 Under the guidance of a coach or coaches, teams of four participants in grades 4-12, or adults beyond the high school level, use the FPSP six-step model to explore challenges and propose action plans to complex societal problems.
 Topics are selected by the vote of participants and coaches.
-This year's topics are Educational Disparities, It's All in the Genes, 3D Printing, and Identity Theft.
-The International Conference topic will be announced in the Spring of 2017.
+This year's topics are Mission to Moon, Mars, and Beyond, Drones, Food Loss & Waste, and Coping with Stress.
+The International Conference topic will be announced in the Spring of 2019.

 Teams are divided into four divisions:

 Grades 4 - 6 (Junior)

 Teams complete two practice problems and one qualifying problem throughout the school year.
 Trained evaluators score student work and return it with feedback including suggestions for improvement.
 The top scoring teams on the qualifying problem will be invited to the state bowl, the date and location to be announced soon.
 The winners in each division will advance to the FPSP International Conference in June.

 Virginia teams and individuals won various competitions specifically for participants at the International Conference.
 Tahi Wiggins from Northumberland Middle School in Northumberland County won first place for On-Site Scenario Writing and was named Best Writer in the Middle Division.
 Tahi was coached by Shauna McCranie.